 Note: *** Significant at 1%, ** Significant at 5%, * Significant at 10%

-Source: Own survey data 2017
+Note.
+Own survey data 2017

 6.0 CONCLUSION AND RECOMMENDATIONS

 The study examined the factors affecting both allocative and marketing efficiency of pig farmers in the Manzini region of Swaziland.
 These pig farmers are allocatively and market efficient.
-Factors affecting allocative efficiency of pig farmers were: feed costs, labour costs, education level, farm size and sex.
-Factors found to influence marketing efficiency of pig farmers were: age, sex, transport to market communication costs, number of pigs raised, abattoir charges, costs of chopping, and market proximity were significant in explaining marketing efficiency of pig farmers in Swaziland.
+Factors affecting allocative efficiency of pig farmers were: feed costs, labour costs, education level, farm size, and sex.
+Factors found to influence marketing efficiency of pig farmers were: age, sex, transport to market, communication costs, number of pigs raised, abattoir charges, costs of chopping, and market proximity were significant in explaining marketing efficiency of pig farmers in Swaziland.

 The study revealed that pig farmers experience high feed costs.
-Therefore, it is recommended that pig farmers should form groups when buying inputs so that they get discount and free transport from the input suppliers.
+Therefore, it is recommended that pig farmers should form groups when buying inputs so that they get discounts and free transport from the input suppliers.
 This might help minimize production cost.
-Furthermore, farmers should also grow yellow maize because it constitutes the largest part of the feed in order to produce formulated feed which could help reduce their feed costs.
-These farmers should form farmer groups and be encouraged to establish their own processing facilities and also encourage group marketing to reduce on abattoir charges, costs of chopping and communication costs, respectively.
-Government should also establish facilities nearby to help the pig farmers reduce on the abattoir charges, communication costs, transport costs and processing costs.
+Furthermore, farmers should also grow yellow maize because it constitutes the largest part of the feed to produce formulated feed, which could help reduce their feed costs.
+These farmers should form farmer groups and be encouraged to establish their own processing facilities and encourage group marketing to reduce abattoir charges, costs of chopping, and communication costs, respectively.
+The government should also establish facilities nearby to help the pig farmers reduce on the abattoir charges, communication costs, transport costs, and processing costs.

 REFERENCES